Form and function are tightly knit across the animal kingdom. And if ever there were a being built for the deep, it would be this one.

 Oxygen stored in myoglobin-rich muscle tissue is tapped to power the pursuit.

-It's a blueprint for survival in the trenches.
+It's the blueprint for survival in the trenches.

 Clicking sounds, still audible from the surface, are the final sign of the whales as their shapes fade into the depths.
 The idea of it all is as eerie as it is unfathomable—stories unfolding in complete darkness, with no audience.